 As shown above, Mexico’s interest in its population abroad started to rise during the end of the 1980s with the PRI’s legitimacy crisis, the perspective of joining NAFTA and increasing hostility towards migrants in the United States.
 During the same period, the economic importance of migrants appeared all the more evident with a boom in remittances — shifting from USD 698 million in 1980 to USD 1,680 million in 1989, and again from USD 6,573 million in 2000 to 26,069 million in 2007 (Tuirán 2002; CONAPO 2010).
 Remittances represent one of Mexico’s largest sources of income together with oil and tourism revenues.
 This element is to be added to the above-mentioned factors in explaining the development of emigration policies in Mexico.
-As a matter of fact, remittances not only increased, they became more valuable for Mexico both on the micro and macroeconomic level (Goldring 2004).
-Also, as HTAs turned from being mutual aid societies to transnational associations supporting development in the home community, the economic role of migrants in the home country became acknowledged by Mexican authorities in the 1990s with programs such as the 3x1 matching fund program.
+As a matter of fact, remittances not only increased, they became more valuable for Mexico both on the micro and macro-economic level (Goldring 2004).
+Also, as HTAs turned from being mutual aid societies to transnational associations supporting development in the home community, the economic role of migrants in the home country became acknowledged by Mexican authorities in the 1990s with programs such as the ‘3x1’ matching fund program.

-On the symbolic level however, it was the election of Vicente Fox in 2000, after a campaign emphasizing the positive role of emigrants, that put an end to the pocho stereotype in favor of a vision of Mexicans as the nation’s new heroes.
+On the symbolic level however, it was the election of Vicente Fox in 2000, after a campaign emphasizing the positive role of emigrants, that put an end to the ‘pocho’ stereotype in favour of a vision of Mexicans as the nation’s new heroes.
 Despite this change in rhetoric and Fox’s promise to make external voting a reality before the end of his term, the recognition of migrants as valid political actors in Mexico was still a long way away.

 The right to vote from abroad

-With their economic importance being acknowledged and a new rhetoric on migrants being part of the nation, migrant associations were now in a much more favorable position than in the 1980s when they first expressed the demand to vote from abroad.
+With their economic importance being acknowledged and a new rhetoric on migrants being part of the nation, migrant associations were now in a much more favourable position than in the 1980s when they first expressed the demand to vote from abroad.
 Also, with the renewed connections between actors on both sides of the border, some associations were more able to impact the homeland political scene.
-The creation of the Coalition for the Right to Vote of Mexicans Abroad (CDPME in Spanish) illustrated this new strength.
-This association emigrant leaders in the United States with lobbyists living in Mexico.
+The creation of the Coalition for the Right to Vote of Mexicans Abroad (Coalición por los Derechos Políticos de los Mexicanos en el Extranjero, CDPME in Spanish) illustrated this new strength.
+This association linked emigrant leaders in the United States with lobbyists living in Mexico.
 Through their transnational coordination, they were able to pressure Mexican political parties with the support of grassroots organizations in the United States (Santamaría Gómez 2007, Lafleur 2011).

-Knowing that Mexican political parties would be afraid of the political consequences of being presented as anti-emigrant, associations such as the CDPME started to publicly accuse them of blocking the adoption of external voting legislation. lobbying politicians from large emigrant sending states such as Michoacán and Zacatecas these politicians would be receptive a large share of their constituents was economically dependnt on emigrants.
-For similar reasons states like Zacatecas proved supportive of the idea of transnational citizenship by creating the status of binational citizen, which emigrants cannot vote but can be appointed as mayor or Member of the Regional Assembly (Moctezuma Longoria 2003).
-Michoacán, on the other hand, was discussing the possibility emigrants the right to vote from abroad in gubernatorial elections
+Knowing that Mexican political parties would be afraid of the political consequences of being presented as ‘anti-emigrant’, associations such as the CDPME started to publicly accuse them of blocking the adoption of external voting legislation.
+It targeted its lobbying at politicians from large emigrant sending states such as Michoacán and Zacatecas, knowing that these politicians would be receptive, given that a large share of their constituents was economically dependent on emigrants.
+For similar reasons states like Zacatecas proved to be supportive of the idea of transnational citizenship by creating the status of ‘binational citizen’, through which emigrants cannot vote but can be appointed as mayor or Member of the Regional Assembly (Moctezuma Longoria 2003).
+Michoacán, on the other hand, was discussing the possibility of granting emigrants the right to vote from abroad in gubernatorial elections.